Rivers-Project-2018/Sophie-River-Thames/README.md

   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/FEV mitigation_Consideration of multiple widths.png" width="650" />
   </p>

 > **Figure 8:** the code for this graph is Mit.R and the code has references listed in 5.3.
-The best outcome is to open all flood channels and for thos channels to have a width of 70m.
+The best mitigation value, ≈0.6Mm<sup>3</sup>, is viable if all channels are open and of width 70m.
+This 0.6 mitigation would have reduce the 2014 Datchet flood FEV value to 27.4Mm<sup>3</sup> with the channels in place.

 Minor changes in river height and discharge occur 2 days after the major rainfall, however the height and discharge dramatically increase if the rainfall continues.
 Since the reduction of flood-excess volume is low regardless of the width of the channels, I would recommend opening the flood gates as soon as a flood risk arises.